 | Maintenance | Predictive Tools | Prevent breakdowns |

-These tools support a more data-driven and efficient manufacturing environment.
+These tools enable a more efficient and data-driven workflow.

-Bar straightening machines are commonly used for steel, aluminum, copper, and other metal alloys.
-The machine configuration may vary depending on the material properties.
+Bar straightening machines can handle steel, aluminum, copper, and other metal alloys.
+Machine configuration may vary depending on material properties.

 How do roller straightening machines work?

-Accuracy depends on factors such as roller alignment, material type, machine calibration, and operator expertise.
-Advanced CNC systems improve precision significantly.
+Factors include roller alignment, material type, calibration, and operator skill.
+CNC systems improve accuracy significantly.

 Conclusion